zhiayang/mikoto/README.md

 3. ESD protection on USB lines, and 500mA fuse protection for VBUS and EXT_5V
 4. "Bidirectional" power over EXT_5V

+The charger IC is "software controlled"; there are two pins (P0.26 and P1.15) that can be toggled (for a total of 4 combinations) to control the charge current.
+If they are both high-Z (floated), it is disabled.

+There is no official support from ZMK for this board.
 Note that the project files use kicad nightly (5.99).

 ### ext_5v